ircv3/ircv3-specifications/extensions/message-tags.md

 The `CLIENTTAGDENY` token value is a comma `,` (0x2C) separated list of blocked client-only tags.
 The client-only prefix (`+`) is omitted when a tag appears in this list.

 An asterisk `*` (0x2A) indicates that **all** client-only tags are blocked.
+When used, this MUST be the first item in the list.

 A hyphen `-` (0x2D) indicates that a block is negated, i.e. when certain client-only tags are exempt from a catch-all block.

-An empty or missing `CLIENTTAGDENY` indicates the default case that all client-only tags are allowed.
+An empty or missing `CLIENTTAGDENY` matches the default case and indicates that all client-only tags are allowed.

 #### `CLIENTTAGDENY` examples

-An example where all client-only tags are allowed (ommiting the token entirely is recommended)
+An example where all client-only tags are allowed (ommiting the token entirely is recommended instead)

     CLIENTTAGDENY=